bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/node_operators/archive_node.md

 ### Run with an Erigon client

 [Erigon](https://github.com/node-real/bsc-erigon) now supports the BSC mainnet.
 The latest version allows you to sync an archive node from scratch in just 3 days, using 4.3 TB of disk space.
-You can use Erigon to operate an archive node; for more information, please refer to the [Erigon Node](./erigon_node.md).
+You can use Erigon to operate an archive node as shown below.

 ### Run with a Reth client

 [Reth](https://github.com/bnb-chain/reth) now supports the BSC network and demonstrates superior performance compared to Geth and Erigon in recent benchmark tests.
-You can utilize reth to operate an archive node; for more information, refer to [Reth Node](./reth_node.md).
+You can utilize reth to operate an archive node (as well as full node); for more information, refer to [Full Node](./full_node.md).